Home Alone 2: Lost in New York: Plot

-The McCallisters travel to New York and stay at the Plaza while Kate begins searching the city for Kevin.
-Meanwhile, Kevin takes refuge in his uncle's empty townhouse, which is under renovation.
-In Central Park, he befriends the pigeon lady, who shares how her life fell apart after being betrayed by someone she loved.
-Kevin encourages her to trust others again and takes her advice to perform a good deed, by stopping Harry and Marv's robbery.
+The McCallisters travel to New York and stay at the Plaza while Kate searches the city for Kevin.
+Kevin takes refuge in his uncle's vacant townhouse, which is under renovation.
+In Central Park, he befriends the pigeon lady, who explains that her life fell apart after being betrayed by someone she loved.
+Kevin encourages her to trust others again and takes her advice to perform a good deed by foiling Harry and Marv's planned robbery.

-Rigging the townhouse with an array of booby traps, Kevin sets out to disrupt Harry and Marv's robbery by triggering the toy store's alarm.
-He lures the duo to the townhouse, where they fall victim to his traps, suffering numerous injuries.
-Kevin calls the police and leads Harry and Marv to Central Park.
-However, he slips on ice, allowing the burglars to capture him.
-As they prepare to shoot Kevin, the pigeon lady intervenes, throwing birdseed on them and attracting a massive flock of pigeons.
-The distraction allows the police to arrest Harry and Marv.
+After rigging the townhouse with a series of booby traps, Kevin interrupts the robbery by throwing a brick through the toy store's window, triggering the alarm.
+He lures Harry and Marv to the townhouse, where they are repeatedly injured by the traps.
+Kevin calls the police and leads Harry and Marv to Central Park, but slips on ice and is captured.
+As they prepare to kill him, the pigeon lady intervenes, pelting the pair with birdseed that causes a massive flock of pigeons to attack them, before the police arrive to arrest them.
+Mr. Duncan later finds Kevin's apology note attached to the brick, explaining his actions.

-At the toy store, Mr. Duncan finds an apology note from Kevin attached to a brick, explaining the broken window.
-Remembering Kevin's love of Christmas trees, Kate heads to the Rockefeller Center Christmas Tree, where she finds Kevin.
+Remembering Kevin's love of Christmas trees, Kate goes to the Rockefeller Center Christmas Tree, where she reunites with him.
 They apologize to each other and reconcile.
 On Christmas morning, a truckload of gifts from a grateful Mr. Duncan is delivered to the McCallisters' hotel room.
-After celebrating with his family, Kevin visits the pigeon lady in Central Park to give her one of the turtle doves as a token of friendship.
+After celebrating with his family, Kevin visits the pigeon lady in Central Park and gives her one of the turtledoves as a token of friendship.